-What is the best way to market my home and office cleaning service?
+What is the best way to market my home and office cleaning service business?

 My name is Michelo, I am new to running my own business and in need of a lot of help.

-Can someone please advise me on 'What is the best way to market my home and office cleaning service?
+Can someone please advise me on what are the best ways to market my home and office cleaning service?
 Do you have any marketing tips for business in this industry?

 I have several ideas for you.
 First, with existing clients ask permission to take before and after pictures of the space.
 If you get permission you can post the pictures (leaving out the Address for client privacy) on your website as visual proof of your cleaning proficiency.